-ACSI provides a highly regarded accreditation program for secondary, elementary, and standalone, and attached preschools.
+ACSI provides a highly regarded accreditation program for secondary, elementary, and standalone, and attached early education programs.
 ACSI has partnerships with all of the U.S. regional accreditation agencies.
 In addition, ACSI approves Christian college and university teacher and administrator schools of education that include the needed coursework to qualify for ACSI teacher and/or administrator certification.

 ACSI member schools seek accreditation to validate their quality and verify that they are striving for excellence based on a solid Christian philosophy of education foundation.